xl4kj/doc-ci-cd-workflow-playground/docs/en/credential-revocation.rst

 OAuth Status Assertions
 ^^^^^^^^^^^^^^^^^^^^^^^

 A Status Assertion is a signed document serving as proof of a Digital Credential's current validity status.
-The Credential Issuer provides these assertions to Holders who can present them to Verifiers together with the corresponding Digital Credentials.
+The Credential Issuer provides these assertions to Users who can present them to Relying Parties together with the corresponding Digital Credentials.

 The Status Assertions have the following features: